thbrown/softball-sim/src/com/github/thbrown/softballsim/cloud/README.md

 ### Deployment

-First, do a gradle build.
+First, do a gradle build, GCP functions does not yet play nicely with proguard, so you'll want to do skip the proguard step of the build (e.g. "./gradlew build -x proguard")

 Then, from the project root directory, run these commands to deploy each function: